Advanced Magento 2 Developer Tools For Debugging

 III.
 Selenium

-Selenium is a popular tool for automating web browsers, used for frontend testing.
+Selenium is a popular tool for automating web browsers and is used for frontend testing.
 It simulates user interactions like

 • clicking,